eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `cpa_image` - (Optional) - String - CPAImage is used to override the default image used for Cluster Proportional Autoscaler.
 - `domain` - (Optional) - String - Domain is the dns domain.
 - `external_core_file` - (Optional) - String - ExternalCoreFile is used to provide a complete CoreDNS CoreFile by the user - ignores other provided flags which modify the CoreFile.
-- `image` - (Optional) - String - Image is the name of the docker image to run - @deprecated as this is now in the addon.
-- `replicas` - (Optional) - Int - Replicas is the number of pod replicas - @deprecated as this is now in the addon and controlled by autoscaler.
 - `provider` - (Optional) - String - Provider indicates whether CoreDNS or kube-dns will be the default service discovery.
 - `server_ip` - (Optional) - String - ServerIP is the server ip.
 - `stub_domains` - (Optional) - Map(List(String)) - StubDomains redirects a domains to another DNS service.